seanf316/P4-Cinema-Go/README.md

 `

 `
-As a User I would like the ability to add Movies to a watchlist so that so that I can have a list of movies that I can refer to when looking for something to watch
+As a User I would like the ability to add Movies to a watchlist so that I can have a list of movies that I can refer to when looking for something to watch
 `

 Registered users can access the Movie Details page.